Browser does not support script.

 Course accreditations Institute of Physics

 Faculty Faculty of Natural & Mathematical Sciences

 Visit our admissions webpages to view our English language entry requirements.

 A/AS-levels in General Studies, Critical Thinking, or Global Perspectives – College policy: Please note that these subjects are not accepted by King's as part of our A-level or AS-level requirements.
 However, we may take account of your grade if you have just fallen short of the conditions of our offer and we are considering whether or not to accept you onto the course.

 A-levels: AAA including A in both Mathematics and Physics OR A*AB including A* Mathematics and A in Physics OR A*AB including A in Mathematics and A* in Physics.

 Access to HE Diploma: Access to Science (or similar) Diploma with 45 Level 3 credits: 36 must be from units awarded at Distinction, with the remaining Level 3 credits at Merit.
-Must include substantial focus at Level 3 (with Distinction) on both Mathematics and Physics.
+This must include substantial focus at Level 3 (with Distinction) on both Mathematics and Physics.

 Cambridge Pre-U: Three Pre-U Principal subjects at either: D3 D3 D3 including D3 in both Mathematics and Physics.
 OR D2 D3 M2 including D2 Mathematics and D3 Physics OR D2 D3 M2 including D3 Mathematics and D2 Physics.
-Combinations of Pre-U principal subjects and other qualifications (such as A-levels) considered.
+We consider combinations of Pre-U principal subjects and other qualifications (such as A-levels).

 35 points overall and three Higher Level subjects at 666